XtherDevTeam/hoshi-lang/docs/Spec.md

 Hoshi-lang is a statically-typed language.
 The following are the built-in types:

 -   `int`: A 64-bit signed integer.
+-   `unsigned`: A 64-bit unsigned integer.
+-   `short`: A 16-bit signed integer.
 -   `deci`: A 64-bit floating-point number.
 -   `bool`: A boolean value (`true` or `false`).
 -   `string`: A string of characters.